War in Somalia (2006–2009): Continuation of the conflict

-After Sharif Ahmed had become president at the end of January 2009, the remaining ICU groups, supporters of the Alliance for the Re-liberation of Somalia and other insurgent/opposition elements effectively disappeared as members from the organizations merged into new organizations that aligned with their views.
-Those who did not join the Sharifs government either joined the newly formed Hizbul Islam (Islamic Party), which had formed through a merger of several insurgent groups, or al-Shabaab.
-Mediation had begun between the newly formed Hizbul Islam and the new Transitional Government of led Sharif.
-A growing divide was reported in the Al Shabaab organization that controls much of southern Somalia as a large number of Al Shabaab leaders who had held positions in government during the six-month reign of the Islamic Courts Union.
-They had reportedly met behind closed doors with the President of the Transitional Government and the TFG had announced that Sharia law would be implemented in Somalia, but it had not acted on it.
+After Sharif Ahmed became TFG president at the end of January 2009, the remaining ICU groups, supporters of the Alliance for the Re-liberation of Somalia and other insurgent/opposition elements effectively disappeared as their members merged into new organizations that aligned with their views or withdrew from politics.
+Those who did not join the Sharifs government merged with the newly formed Hizbul Islam (Islamic Party), which had formed through a amalgamation of several insurgent groups, or had joined the rapidly growing al-Shabaab.
+In early 2009 mediation was attempted between Hizbul Islam and the TFG, but top members of Hizbul Islam announced they would continue fighting against AMISOM troops stationed in Somalia.
+An internal divide was also observed within al-Shabaab as some top leaders such as Mukthar Robow met behind closed doors with President Sharif Ahmed.
+Sharif called on his former enemies in the TFG and the insurgency to forgive each other for the sake of peace.
+Other Al-Shabaab leaders declared that Sharif had sided with the United States and vowed to fight his government.

 By 2009, al-Shabaab started drastically altering its choice of targets and frequency of attacks.
-The use of kidnappings and bombings in urban areas significantly grew in use.
+The use of kidnappings and bombings in urban areas significantly grew in use and alienated much of the civilian population.
 The significant support the group had previously enjoyed from the Somali diaspora dwindled in response to the usage of terror tactics.
+Some groups continued to operate under the Islamic Courts banner into 2009, and during April of that year ICU fighters attempted to assassinate the commander of Al-Shabaab's "death squad" in Mogadishu, leading to Shabaab ordering attacks against the remaining ICU forces.

 Ethiopia, the TFG's closest ally during 2004 to 2009, had taken the lead in training and integrating a Somali army but failed.
 Between 2004 and 2008, over 10,000 Ethiopian trained TFG soldiers deserted or defected to the insurgency.
 When Ethiopian forces withdrew from Somalia in early 2009, the task of forming a new army was given to AMISOM.
 At this point there was still no meaningful army chain of command.
+Despite the withdrawal of most ENDF troops following the 2008 Djibouti Agreement, there has been a continued occupation of Somalia by the Ethiopian army.
+Two weeks after the January 2009 withdrawal, it was reported that Ethiopian troops had once again crossed the border following the fall of Baidoa to al-Shabaab.
+Bereket Simon, spokesman for the Ethiopian government, described the reports as fabrications and responded "The army is within the Ethiopian border.
+There is no intention to go back," During August 2009, Ethiopian troops crossed into Somalia and seized the city of Beledweyne near the border.